archlinux/pyalpm/docs/pyalpm/Database.rst

    .. py:method:: get_pkg(name: string)

-      Retreives a package instance with the name 'name'
+      Retrieves a package instance with the name 'name'

      :param str name: The name of the package (e.g., 'coreutils')
      :returns: a reference to the Package object with the name 'name' or None